-That’s not a big deal, every time you act unfortunately turn the wrong way, like the mails that you have deleted showing up again.
+That’s not a big deal, every time you act unfortunately turn the wrong way, like the emails that you have deleted showing up again.

-Recently most of the users, facing an issue outlook deleted emails keep coming back.
+Recently most of the users, facing an issue with outlook deleted emails keep coming back.

 How to stop deleted emails from coming back?